LouDnl/USBSID-Pico/README.md

 Use `usbsidpico2_w.uf2` for Pico2W regular green rp2350 Pico2W boards.
 **WARNING!** Do _NOT_ use the RGB firmware for any of the (non black) rp2040 or rp2350 Pico boards that do not contain an RGB LED.
 ### How to flash
+_<ins>**NOTE**: When flashing a new firmware version, all previously configured settings will be reset to default.
+Use the commandline configtool to save your current settings to a `ini` file if you want to save them!</ins>_
 A Raspberry Pi Pico board is incredibly easy to flash, as it comes with a built in bootloader for flashing new firmwares in the `uf2` format.
 In order to flash a new firmware to your USBSID-Pico you will need to put the Pico into bootloader mode.
 This can be done in 2 ways:
 1. While the Pico is seated on the USBSID-Pico board and with the USB cable plugged into your computer and the Pico do the following: